lukas-h/toy-http/README.md

 After the installation, you can use the command `toy-http`.
 #### arguments
 If you call the command without any arguments, it'll run in the actual folder.
-For more advanced usage, can set as first argument the folder or port.
+For more advanced usage, you can set as first argument the folder or port.
 Then the folder and as third argument how many connections are possible at once.
 ![](http://www.lukashimsel.me/pics/toy-http2.png)
 ## files